SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 11. Click on *Create*.

-12. Once the instance has been created you can check on it in the SAP Business Technology Platform Cockpit
+12. Once the instance has been created you can check on it in the SAP Business Technology Platform Cockpit.
+Click on the 3 dots and select Create Service Key

 ![Instance CP Cockpit](./images/setup31.png)

+13. Provide a name for the service key

+14. Click on create

+15. Click on '1 key' under credentials.

+16. Click on Download to download the service key.

 # Enable Event Mesh Cockpit (Optional)